The use case I had for this was when I wanted to copy over a large data from one server to another and this was going to take a couple of hours.

-A dirty hack but essential at times, MySQL server consumes higher memory if not configured correctly and due to which the MySQL service is terminated by the OS to save itself from crashing under high traffic.
+A dirty hack but essential at times, the MySQL server consumes higher memory if not configured correctly and due to this the MySQL service is terminated by the OS to save itself from crashing under high traffic.

-A simple shell script can be used to restart MySQL service when it terminated.
+A simple shell script can be used to restart the MySQL service when it is terminated.